-Professor Cheshire is professor at the UC Berkeley School of Information.
+Coye Cheshire is a professor at the UC Berkeley School of Information.
 He studies sociological social psychology and group processes, with a focus in social exchange, cooperation, and trust in technology-mediated environments.
 He received his Ph.D. in sociology from Stanford University, and M.A. and B.A. in sociology from Stanford University and the University of North Carolina at Chapel Hill, respectively.

-Computer-mediated environments often prevent us from using the social cues that we rely on in other forms of offline social interaction.
-As a result, online social interactions provide a unique and fascinating setting for studying social phenomena in the presence of socio-technical constraints and affordances.
-Professor Cheshire is a technology advocate and information technology enthusiast, so his attraction to sociology, social psychology, the Internet, new media, and computer-mediated communication became a natural blend of his personal and professional pursuits.
+Technology-mediated environments often change the way that we use and interpret social cues in our everyday lives.
+As a result, online social interactions provide a unique and fascinating setting for studying social psychological phenomena.
+Professor Cheshire is a technology advocate and information technology enthusiast, so his attraction to social psychology, the Internet, and technology-mediated communication became a natural blend of his personal and professional pursuits.

 I am interested in the social aspects of computer networks and information exchange systems, including risk, uncertainty, trust, and cooperation.
 I apply social psychological theories to online information problems (including conspiracy theories, online health issues, and online harms).
 Recent projects include studies of sensemaking in complex information problems, a series of lab experiments examining shifts in modes of social exchange (in the US and across societies), a longitudinal study of Wikipedia editors and their motivations for contributing effort over time, a longitudinal study of online romantic relationships, and the application of social psychological selective incentives to different Internet collective action problems.
 I strongly believe in using different (and sometimes mixed) methodological approaches to address complex research problems, including laboratory and field experiments, longitudinal and cross-sectional survey analysis, online behavioral log analysis, and in-depth qualitative interviews.
 I teach graduate courses on social psychology in information technology, quantitative social research methods, and doctoral theory and research design.
 I am also the co-editor of eTrust: Forming Relationships in the Online World (Part of the Russell Sage Foundation Series on Trust).

 B.A., Sociology, University of North Carolina at Chapel Hill, 1997